TiXADZ/Write-Ups-THM-CTFs/Pickle_Rick.md

 ![img](https://github.com/TiXADZ/Write-Ups-THM-CTFs/blob/main/images/Pickle_Rick/5.PNG#center)

 We cannot access any pages using the menu on top of the page.
-All tabs redirect us to `denied.php`  with the following message:"Only the REAL rick can view this page.."
+All tabs redirect us to `denied.php` with the following message: *Only the REAL rick can view this page..*

 But on the Commands tab we have an input field that seems to be used to run commands.
-So let's try using `whoami`.
+So let's try using `whoami`

 ![img](https://github.com/TiXADZ/Write-Ups-THM-CTFs/blob/main/images/Pickle_Rick/6.PNG#center)